dwainejade/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+    -   returns the closest match in the component or its parents.

 1. How would you explain form validation to someone who has never programmed before?
+    - it checks that the form was filled out properly.
+That phone numbers, emails, passwords and usernames meet a certain criteria.

 1. In 1-2 sentences, define end to end testing.
+    - testing an app fully to make sure it works in different scenerios. such as backend and user end and that it works with other systems.

 ## Instructions